stuartmonro/stuartmonro.github.io/_pages/travel_folder/arriving.md

 If you have checked in online, you can proceed directly to the garage where you will be assisted by both a Virgin Holidays and Alamo representative.

+Remember to add the reg for the car into the VTP app.

 Please make yourself known to the Virgin Rep at the podium on the A side for your villa directions before leaving the terminal.

 ![VTP map image](https://stuartmonro.github.io/images/vtp.jpg "VTP map")